 If you have a family history of melanoma or a personal history of other types of cancer, Dr. Hendi can work with you on a plan for routine skin evaluations.
 He can also do this if you have atypical moles that require supervision.
 At the first indication a mole has changed, Dr. Hendi can request a biopsy to detect cancer in the earliest stages.
 This ensures treatment will be most effective at treating cancer.

-To schedule a mole evaluation, call Dr. Hendi’s office today or request a consultation online now.
+To schedule a mole evaluation, call Dr. Hendi’s office today.